Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 things”* [@miller2004tobler].
 This principle forms the basis of geostatistics, which converts this rule into a mathematical model, i.e., through spatial autocorrelation functions or variograms.
-The key to making RF applicable to spatial statistics problems hence lies also in preparing geographical measures of proximity and connectivity between observations, so that spatial autocorrelation is accounted for.
-There are multiple options for quantifying proximity and geographical connection (Fig. \@ref(fig:distances-examples)):
+The key to making RF applicable to spatial statistics problems, therefore, lies also in preparing geographical (spatial) measures of proximity and connectivity between observations, so that spatial autocorrelation is accounted for.
+There are multiple options for variables that quantify proximity and geographical connection (Fig. \@ref(fig:distances-examples)):

 1. Geographical coordinates $s_1$ and $s_2$, i.e., easting